oraclechinaappdev/CloudNative_Mobile/Integrations/short/302-IntegrationsLab.md

 # ORACLE Cloud Test Drive #
 -----
-## 302: Define Connections for CRM Customer Activity Service and REST Service Exposure ##
+## 302: Import and Define Connections for CRM Customer Activity Service and REST Service Exposure ##

 ### Introduction ###
 This tutorial demonstrates how to: